Abdomen | CT / Ultrasound / MRI

 What does simple cyst mean?

-It usually means a fluid-filled cyst without suspicious internal features.
+It usually means a fluid-filled without suspicious internal features.

 Keep exploring related radiology pages